Community Standards for Xbox

 - Try to circumvent in-game economies through “money drop lobbies”

 - Use exploits to “duplicate” in-game items

-- Intentionally play with or support someone who uses unauthorized mods
+- Intentionally play with or support someone who uses harmful or inappropriate mods

 - Intentionally “teamkill” other players